timothy-mcphie/sputnik/README.md

 > Static code review for your Gerrit and Stash patchsets.

+This version of Sputnik runs pitest on a build passed to CI.
+Note, currently this version of sputnik is only configured to support running Pitest and extracting the pit\_diff.
+Using with other tools enabled is currently unstable.

 ## Usage

-This version of Sputnik runs pitest on a build passed to CI.

 Typical configuration file looks like this: